decyphir/rlrom/README.md

 ## Install

-Those are needed for building some for building python modules:
+Those are needed for building some of the required python modules:
 - CMake
 - swig